 Ultimately, Disney Vacation Club point rentals is a great way to save tons of money without making the long term commitment to joining.
 If you’re currently booking Moderate or Deluxe Resorts directly from Disney, it’s definitely something to consider.
 Most of the time, renting Disney Vacation Club points will be cheaper than booking a Moderate, and it will ALWAYS be cheaper than booking a Deluxe (even with the best discounts!).
 Renting from individuals is the best way to maximize your savings, and renting from the DVC Rental Store or David’s Vacation Club Rentals is the safest way to rent–plus they’re full service companies with great customer service that can help you through the process and answer all of your questions!

-Finally, if you’re trying to figure out where you should rent points, make sure to read our DVC Resort Rankings!
+If you’re trying to figure out where you should rent points, make sure to read our DVC Resort Rankings!

 If you’ve rented Disney Vacation Club points, we’d love to hear how you rented them, and what you thought of the process?
 If you do rent, how are you likely to do it?
 If you have any other questions or comments, please share them below!